dsungc1111/NiceKeyboard/README.md

 # NiceKeyboard

-A Swift library for managing keyboard interactions in iOS applications.
+A Swift library for managing keyboard interactions in iOS applications

 ## Features
+- Made for me
+- Use in special situations
-- Automatically adjusts UI when the keyboard appears/disappears.
+- Automatically adjusts UI when the keyboard appears/disappears
-- Dismiss the keyboard with a tap gesture.
+- Dismiss the keyboard with a tap gesture
-- Exclude specific views from tap gesture.
+- Exclude specific views from tap gesture

 ## Installation